Blue Quran: Form

 The Blue Quran was written in Kufic script, characterized by sharp angles and the absence of vowel markings.
 Each page contains 15 lines, which is untraditional for the period.
 It was common for Qurans to have thick margins, few lines, and large spaces between words, much like the Amajur Quran, which contained three lines per horizontal page.
 More common features of the Blue Quran include the perceptible column of letters on the right side of each folio and the splitting of unconnected letters between lines in the manuscript.

 The manuscript is thought to have contained 600 parchment folios made from sheepskin, which was commonly used because of the thinness of the finished product.
 Due to the size and construction of the manuscript, the parchment would have required at least 150 sheep.
-The signature blue color of the parchment came from an indigo dye that was derived from an indigotin-bearing plant material, either Indian Indigo or woad.
+The signature blue color of the parchment came from an indigo dye that was derived from an indigotin-bearing plant material, either Indian indigo or woad.
 Due to the similar composition of all indigo dyes, modern analytic technology and art historians are unable to make a definitive conclusion on the source of the blue dye.
 However, research done by scholar Cheryl Porter, whose work focuses on the use and technical implementation of color in manuscripts, has determined that the dye was likely brushed onto the parchment before it was stretched and dried.

-The gilded lettering in the manuscript was given its gold sheen by the application of gold leaf over an adhesive, such as gum, egg white, fig sap, fish collage, or a glue byproduct of parchment making.
+The gilded lettering in the manuscript was given its gold sheen by the application of gold leaf over an adhesive, such as gum, egg white, fig sap, fish collagen, or a glue byproduct of parchment making.
 The text was outlined in black or brown ink, which can be attributed to an iron-tannate ink that was common for the manuscript's estimated time and place of creation.
+The ink was used to "tidy up" the feathery edges of the gold leaf.
 Each sura was demarcated into groups of twenty verses using rosettes made from either silver leaf or silver ink.
 The verse markers were also detailed with red paint, which were thought to have come from either lac or safflower.
 Curiously, several pages of the manuscript have been completely or partly stripped of the golden letters.
 These erasures seem to go beyond correcting scribal mistakes as encountered regularly elsewhere.

+The Blue Qur'an is one of the largest manuscripts to exist, the work measures H. 11 15/16 in.
+(30.4 cm), W. 15 13/16 in.
+(40.2 cm).
+The codex is in a horizontal state, rather than the traditional vertical format.